Faculty Fellows: Application Information

 - The significance of the project.

-- A brief plan that indicates work that has been completed, the present status of the project, specific goals for the semester in residence, and a timeline for the project (which may extend beyond the semester of the award).
+- A brief plan that indicates work that has been completed, the present status of the project, specific goals for the semester, and a timeline for the project (which may extend beyond the semester of the award).

 - How you hope to benefit from and contribute to the multi-disciplinary intellectual community of the Center generally and participating in the bi-weekly Fellows’ research seminar specifically.

-- The amount of time you anticipate working at the Center.
+- If you are requesting an in-residence fellowship, please note the amount of time you anticipate working at the Center.